Adult Sepsis Guidelines

 Please contact Mark Lenhart for additional information or if you know of a hospital that could be considered for the grant.

-Access to SCCM's journals and LearnICU library is available to institutions in eligible locations through Research4Life.
+Access to SCCM's journals and SCCM Resource Library is available to institutions in eligible locations through Research4Life.

 Earlier this week, SCCM reached out to nearly 600 critical care clinicians in Ukraine and the surrounding region to voice its support and offer the full breadth of its emergency response campaign.
 The email included links to free critical care educational resources targeted to mass casualty response strategies from SCCM’s LearnICU library.
 SCCM also requested information on conditions and needs of the medical community.
 Many have since reached out directly to SCCM to help leadership build a comprehensive list of contacts, understand the supplies and resources needed, and help formulate a targeted, strong emergency response.